-Turn the heat down to medium and add the cauliflower, garlic, ginger, turmeric, cumin, salt and pepper.
+Turn the heat down to medium and add the cauliflower, garlic, ginger, turmeric, cumin, salt and pepper, if using.
 Sauté to lightly toast the spices, 1-2 minutes.
 Deglaze the pan with 2-3 tablespoons of water or vegetable broth as needed to keep the vegetables from sticking.

 Add the vegetable broth and stir.

 Bring the mixture to a boil then reduce the heat to a simmer and cook until the cauliflower is tender, about 10 minutes.